 We hit the ten-year mark on a Tuesday.
 I know it was a Tuesday because we were both wearing sweatpants, staring at our respective laptops at the dining room table, and the only "celebration" was me asking, "Do we have any more coffee filters?"

-And somewhere in there, between the career pivots and the move to full-time remote work, we stopped being "lovers" and started being "colleagues who sleep in the same bed."
+And somewhere in there, between the career changes and the move to full-time remote work, we stopped being "lovers" and started being "colleagues who sleep in the same bed."

 We weren't fighting.
 We were just... efficient.
-We were a well-oiled machine of grocery deliveries, Slack notifications, and "Did you feed the cat?"
+A well-oiled machine of grocery deliveries, calendar reminders, and "Did you feed the cat?"

 If you've been together for a decade and you both work from home, you probably know this feeling.
 You spend 24 hours a day within 20 feet of each other, yet you feel miles apart.
 You know exactly what they want for lunch (leftover thai), but you have no idea what they’re dreaming about anymore.

-Here’s how we started to debug our decade-long drift, and the non-traditional tools we found to help us reconnect when "traditional counseling" felt like just another meeting on the calendar.
+Here’s how we started to close our decade-long drift, and the non-traditional tools we found to help us reconnect when "traditional counseling" felt like just another thing on the calendar.

 The "Roommate Drift" in Remote Work